 During excavation of one of Lough Gur’s ring forts a hoard of Danish silver was discovered suggesting the presence of Vikings.

-Bouchier’s Castle is a typical tower house with defensive balconies and a causeway guarding its approach.
 It is currently listed for restoration, so hopefully government budgets will soon allow work to begin.

-Stories of a mystical past abound.
-One folk tale of the lake recounts the enchanted fate of Gerald Fitzgerald, 3rd Earl of Desmond (1338 to 1398), a Chief Justice of Ireland and a poet in both Irish and French.
-Supposedly he never died, but now lives beneath the waters.
+Another folk tale of the lake recounts the enchanted fate of Gerald Fitzgerald, 3rd Earl of Desmond (1338 to 1398), a Chief Justice of Ireland and a poet in both Irish and French.

-Every seven years this lost Fitzgerald emerges from the lake, riding his white steed, shod with glistening silver shoes.
-He gallops around the shore and across the lake before returning to his watery home.
-The legend foretells he will regain his mortal form when he finally wears away his horse’s silver shoes.
+The legend foretells he will regain his mortal form when he finally wears away his horse's silver shoes.
 If I ever bump into him, I must remind him to stick to the hard shores for his midnight rides.
-He’ll never wear out those shoes riding across the water.
-When he returns for good he will restore the glory of the Desmonds.

-Another famous Fitzgerald with connections to this area is Honey Fitz, Mayor of Boston and grandfather of the 35th President of the United States.
 The family of John Francis Fitzgerald (1863 – 1950) emigrated to Boston from this area.
 He was known as “Honey Fitz” because of his beautiful singing voice.

 Many other folk tales exist recounting tales of the goddess Áine known to sit by the lake combing her golden tresses.